savvasha/officials-templates-for-sportspress/readme.txt

 == Description ==

-Officials Templates for SportsPress is a WordPress plugin that enhances the Officials feature of SportsPress by adding custom template functions.
-These functions allow you to easily display and customize officials' details on your sports website.
+Officials Templates for SportsPress is a WordPress plugin that enhances the Official profile on SportsPress by adding custom template functions.
+These functions allow you to easily display and customize official's details on your sports website.

 == Features ==

 - **Custom Template Functions:** Introduces a set of template functions for displaying officials' information.
-- **Enhanced Officials Management:** Adds flexibility to the Officials feature in SportsPress.
+- **Enhanced Officials Management:** Adds the ability to show several details of an Official (i.e. Nationality, Age etc)
 - **Responsive Design:** Ensures officials' templates look great on all devices.
 - **Easy Integration:** Seamlessly integrates with SportsPress for straightforward implementation.